mt-class/penn/project.md

 The number of additional extensions depends on the number of people in your group, and whether you are a graduate or an undergrad.

-You should identify what topic you would like to work on, and schedule a meeting with your instructor to go over the details.
+You should identify what topic you would like to work on, and then email your instructor or schedule a meeting to go over the details.
 Here are some ideas of topics that you could use for your final project:

 * Sentence alignment
 * Language identification